Fabioconti99/ROS_Based_Wall_Avoidance/README.md

 --------------------
 Project objectives
 --------------------
-The aim of this project was to create a ROS Pakage capable of make a cubical robot equiped with laser scanners, lap around a given circuit.
-The package contains the C++ surces needed for the interaction with the robot.
-The given enviroment is a simple 3D model of the actual Monza's F1 circuit.
+This project aimed to create a ROS Package capable of making a cubical robot equipped with laser scanners, a lap around a given circuit.
+The package contains the C++ sources needed for the interaction with the robot.
+The environment is a simple 3D model of the actual Monza's F1 circuit.
 ROS (Robot Operating System) is a set of tools and libraries for autonomous, robust, efficient, and secure mobile robot navigation, which uses sensors to sense the environment and computer vision techniques as the navigation method.

 The behavior of the robot has to stand by the following rules:
 * Constantly driving around the environment in the clockwise direction,
 * Avoiding to hit the walls,
 * Being able to either **accelerate** or **decelerate** if the user will ask to do so,
-* And **Resetting** it's own position to the starting one if asked to.
+* And **Resetting** its position to the starting one if asked to.

 The user will be able to interact with the simulation through the use of **KeyBoard inputs**:
 * Pressing the `r` key will RESET the initial position of the robot.
-* Pressing the `s` key will SLOW DOWN the speed of the robot by **half unit** at every tap of the button.
+* Pressing the `s` key will SLOW DOWN the robot's speed by **half unit** at every tap of the button.
-* Pressing the `a` key will INCREASE the speed of the robot by **half unit** at every tap of the button.
+* Pressing the `a` key will INCREASE the robot's speed by **half unit** at every tap of the button.

 Picture of the **Enviroment**:

 ![alt text](https://github.com/Fabioconti99/RT1_Assignment_2/blob/main/images/map.png)

 With everything working correctly, the robot should lap around the circuit avoiding the walls at different velocities on an infinite loop.
-If the velocity would get too high, it may lead to the robot crashing into the wall but that would be perfectly reasonable.
+If the velocity gets too high, it may lead to the robot crashing into the wall but that would be perfectly reasonable.

 --------

 Installing and running
 ----------------------

 The simulation requires a ROS Noetic installation, and the clone of the [Teacher's repository](https://github.com/CarmineD8/second_assignment).
 The repo contains the workspace for running the simulation node.
-The source includes The *CmakeList* for compiling the node and the *World* file for building the scene.
+The source includes the *CmakeList* for compiling the node and the *World* file for building the scene.
 The package I developed contains:

-* A *Controller node* which will comand the movemnts and the accelleration of the robot.
+* A *Controller node* which will command the movements and the acceleration of the robot.
 * A *UI node* to let the user interact with the simulation with the KeyBoard Inputs.
 * A *Server node* that will process the KeyBoard Input and modify the acceleration factor accordingly to the pressed key.
 * ONE *custom service* needed by the server node to exchange data between the *request* and the *response*.